 -Facing the truth hurts.
-It hurts to change the image we have of ourself, the story we tell ourselves for peace of mind, as we go to bed at night.
+It hurts to change the image I have of myself, the story I tell myself in order to feel better.

--Nobody wants to hear that they are behaving like the victim and they are unconsciously harvesting great emotional advantages to the detriment of the relationship and of their partner.
+-I would never want to hear that I am behaving like the victim and that I am unconsciously harvesting great emotional advantages to the detriment of my relationship and of my partner.

--Playing the victim and giving the other the role of the persecutor is not a healthy relationship.
+-But deep inside me I understand that playing the victim and giving the other person the role of the persecutor is not a healthy relationship.
 It's a relationship that turns every day into a battlefield of blame, guilt, (passive) aggression, anger and suppressed needs.

--Yes, somebody can come to the realization that they are behaving like the victim, but only through a proper procedure that takes time and effort and presupposes awareness of the need to change and willingness to do so.
+-Yes, one day I will come to the realization that I'm behaving like the victim, but only through a proper procedure that takes time and effort and presupposes awareness of the need to change and willingness to do so.